Skip to main content.

 The Charlton College of Business internship website explains the eligibility criteria and the steps to earn internship credits.

-To be considered for an internship for credits in CCB, students must be a business major, have junior status (60 credit hours), and have an overall GPA of 2.5.
+To be considered for a credit-bearing internship in CCB, students must be a business major, have junior status (60 credit hours), and have an overall GPA of at least 2.5.
 Internships can be paid or unpaid and can be located at a site the student recommends or can be chosen from a list of existing internship sites.
+The internship must be approved by a CCB Internship Coordinator ahead of time.

 Study abroad